-Submit a Certificate of Compliance for reinforcement geogrid.
-Include the AASHTO Product Evaluation & Audit Solutions Program (formerly NTPEP) number identifying the material test results on the Certificate of Compliance.
+Use reinforcement geogrid from manufacturers or suppliers that maintain compliance with the AASHTO PEAS audit program for Geosynthetic Reinforcement (REGEO).Submit a Certificate of Compliance for reinforcement geogrid.
+Include the AASHTO PEAS DataMine number identifying the material test results on the Certificate of Compliance.